-penance of Bhagirath, river Ganga transformed herself into a river to dissolve the sins of King Bhagirath’s forefathers.
-The Gangotri Temple was built by a Gorkha Commander in the early years of the 18th century.
-The temple is situated at a height of 3042 meters and radiates a religious aura.
+The history of Gangotri is associated with Hindu mythology.
+After the severe penance of King Bhagirath, the Ganga River transformed itself into a river to dissolve the sins of the ancestors of the royal family.
+A Gorkha Commander built the Gangotri Temple in the early years of the 18th century.
+The temple is situated at an altitude of 3,042 m above sea level and radiates a religious aura.
 The stream of river Ganga that originates from the Gangotri glacier is known as Bhagirathi.
 It picks up the name river Ganga after the river passes Devprayag and merges into the river Alaknanda.

 Gangotri Temple remains open from April to October every year and the rest of the time, it remains closed due to heavy snowfall and tough climatic conditions.
 Char Dham Yatra starts in April and lasts till October when you can visit Gangotri Temple from Delhi along with Yamunotri, Badrinath, and Kedarnath.
 The road connectivity for Gangotri is good and can be easily reached from Delhi, Dehradun, Rishikesh, Haridwar, New Tehri, Chandigarh, and other parts of the country.
 Jolly Grant airport is the nearest airport and Dehradun railway station is the nearest railhead from Gangotri.

 You can plan your Delhi to Gangotri tour with us as we offer a wide range of Gangotri tour packages along with Char Dham packages.
 Our holiday packages are customizable and you can modify the itinerary as per your requirements and budget.
 Contact us for more information!

 Rishikesh is the nearest railway station to Gangotri.
 It is around 250 kilometers away.
 The railway station is well-connected to Delhi and other metropolitan cities in India.
 From Rishikesh, buses and taxis are easily available for Gangotri.